The Commissioner Gordon

 - Mayor Haggar in the Weebl & Bob "Team Laser Explosion" episodes; he usually only calls to say that he's been kidnapped.

-- Red Panda has a reluctant one in Chief O'Mally.
+- The Red Panda from Red Panda Adventures has a reluctant one in Chief O'Mally.

 - Shadow Hawk from Epic Tales has Lt.
 Luke Bennet.